Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 #### Some helpful utilities ####

-  - **To serialize a request parameter** according to the `style` and `explode` properties specified in the OpenAPI spec, use the public methods of the [`TestWriterUtils`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/TestWriterUtils.html) class, such as [`getQueryParameters()`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/TestWriterUtils.html#getQueryParameters-org.cornutum.tcases.openapi.resolver.ParamData-).
+  - **To serialize a request parameter** according to the `style` and `explode` properties specified in the OpenAPI definition, use the public methods of the [`TestWriterUtils`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/TestWriterUtils.html) class, such as [`getQueryParameters()`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/TestWriterUtils.html#getQueryParameters-org.cornutum.tcases.openapi.resolver.ParamData-).

   - **To serialize form data** using the `application/x-www-form-urlencoded` media type, use the [`FormUrlEncoder`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/encoder/FormUrlEncoder.html).

-  - **To serialize request body data** using another media type specified in the OpenAPI spec, use a [`DataValueConverter`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/encoder/DataValueConverter.html).
+  - **To serialize request body data** using another media type specified in the OpenAPI definition, use a [`DataValueConverter`](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/encoder/DataValueConverter.html).
     The `TestCaseContentWriter` class automatically registers converters for many common media types.
 Alternatively, create and register your own implementation.